kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/README.md

 ## Personal impressions

 The courses are well structured, the lecturer knows what he wants to teach and what he does not.
 Programming assignments are well-focused on their module.
 Lecturer hands out all the slides of the courses.
-It is interesting how the lecturer's strong background in hardware comes through in the lectures.
+It is interesting to see how the lecturer's strong background in hardware comes through in the lectures.
 This gives a special value to the courses.